deskvillage/dannychadburn.github.io/content-campaign-analytics.md

 ![data-dashboards.png]({{site.baseurl}}/assets/img/data-dashboards.png)

 Your content operation might consist of PR, SEO, social media, editorial and marketing teams all working on similar activities.
-But, they'll all have their own targets, and will be tracking different metrics in different ways.
+But they'll all have their own targets and will track different metrics in different ways.

 All this disparate information will likely contradict what your ecommerce team has say.

 #### A centralised view of data is essential so they each understand the broader consequences of their actions.

-If you've pondered on any of the following questions, it's worth [getting in touch](/contact) to discuss how I can help.
+If you've pondered any of the following questions, it's worth [getting in touch](/contact) to discuss how I can help.

 - How do you assess content ROI when there's no direct revenue?
 - How do you compare various campaigns on an even keel?